Guide to Sources of Information on Tests and Measurements

 Mental Measurements Yearbook.
 1938-. (online)

-In twenty volumes to date, the yearbooks provide descriptive information on tests published in English-speaking countries.
+In twenty-one volumes to date, the yearbooks provide descriptive information on tests published in English-speaking countries.
 References to the tests and reviews are included as well as information on availability, scoring, and validity.
 The MMY also reviews major books on tests and testing and provides a bibliography of periodicals on testing.
 Each edition contains a list of contributing test reviewers, index of titles, index of acronyms, classified subject index, publishers’ directory and index, and index of authors’ names.
 Criteria for inclusion into MMY is any new or substantially revised test since the last MMY was published.
+Supplements to the 9th-13th Mental Measurements Yearbooks were published to provide up-to-date information on new or significantly revised tests.
 With the publications of MMY 9, a score index was added to successive volumes.
 This acts as a detailed subject index to the contents of each test.
 Since test scores frequently provide the operational definition of the variables dealt with in each test, the score index provides the most adequate description of the individual test.
 MMY contains 18 major classifications.

 The MMY is also available online with Tests in Print.
 Mental Measurements Yearbook with Tests in Print provides easy access to all volumes of MMY and includes full-text entries.
 Additionally, MMY with Tests in Print is updated every six months with new test descriptions and reviews.